matheus-beck/matheus-beck/README.md

 <h1 align="center"> Hi there, I'm Matheus Beck 🤙 </h1>

 🤵 I'm 25, married, living in Salvador (Brazil).
-I am passionate about coding, playing musical instruments, tv shows, movies, good books, good coffee, and video games.
-I'm a nerd but I'm also a husband, musician, athlete, self-learner, and extremely resilient.
+I am passionate about coding, playing musical instruments, tv shows, movies, good books, good coffee, video games, and exercises.

-🏭 I have more than 3 years of work experience testing software applications for the financial technology industry and for the telecom industry.
-I have experience with manual and automated testing using BDD, functional and non-functional testing, black-box testing, regression testing, performance testing, API testing, database testing, front-end testing, and mock testing.
-I also have experience with test cases and test planning writing, and monitoring CI/CD pipelines using Jenkins.
+🏭 Working as QA since 2017, I have been testing software applications for the financial technology industry and for the telecom industry.
+I have helped different companies to achieve excellent quality standards being responsible for test cases creation, test plans writing, manual and automated testing using BDD, functional and non-functional testing, black-box testing, regression testing, API testing, database testing, front-end testing, mock testing, performance testing, and CI/CD pipelines using Jenkins.

 ⭐ I have experience with:
 <p align="left">